The Fields Project?

 On the 100th anniversary of the founding of the Eagles’ Nest Art Colony, a group of local artists and interested community leaders joined forces for the purpose of continuing the artistic heritage embodied by the original colony.
 They conceived of a mission to “Bring Art and Agriculture Together”, and organized the 501(c) 3 not-for-profit Fields Project Inc. to make their mission possible.
 Click here for more information on our history and detail on the Fields Project, Inc.

-The Oregon Fields Project will provide a new retreat and plein air art experience this summer.
+The Oregon Fields Project will provide a new retreat and plein air (outdoor painting) art experience this summer.

 Artists interested in capturing the beauty of Oregon’s agricultural landscape may apply to visit during the month of June.